ixe013/vagrant-vault-softhsm/README.md

         Label:
 ```

-Let's use softhsm2-util to initialize a new token in slot 0 for use with Vault:
+Let's use softhsm2-util to initialize a new token in the next free slot for use with Vault:

 ```
-$ sudo softhsm2-util --init-token --slot 0 --label "hsm_demo" --pin 1234 --so-pin asdf
+$ export VAULT_HSM_SLOT1=$(softhsm2-util --init-token --free --label "vault-hsm1" --pin 1234 --so-pin asdf | grep -o [0-9]*$)
 ```

 Now our slots look like this, with the newly initialized slot 0, which is now actually referred to as slot 112253752 but with the same hsm_example label we originally defined, and the original empty slot 0 is now occupying the slot 1 location: